-The U.S. Department of Education requires the Financial Aid Office to track students' academic progress from the first date of enrollment, whether or not financial aid was received.
-All prior courses will be counted in cumulative attempted hours, cumulative earned hours, and cumulative GPA.
+The U.S. Department of Education requires the Financial Aid Office to track financial aid recipients' Satisfactory Academic Progress from the first date of enrollment, whether or not financial aid was received during prior terms.
+All prior courses completed at Piedmont Technical College that count toward the student's current program of study will be included in attempted credit hours, earned credit hours, and cumulative GPA for SAP calculation purposes.
 Any student not meeting a standard will be subject to suspension of all financial aid.